JSONata playground

 Remote playgrounds are stored in a database and are accessible on any device connected to the internet.
 You need to register an account and purchase a subscription to save playgrounds remotely.
 See pricing for more information.

-Like with sharing playgrounds, a JSONata expression is the only input required for saving a playground.
+Like with sharing playgrounds, a JSONata expression is the only input required for saving or downloading a playground.
 The JSON input and bindings are optional.
 The JSON output is never stored but is always evaluated when the playground loads.

 Sharing playgrounds

-Only registered users can create public links to JSONata playgrounds, and unregistered users can only view them.
+Registered users can create public links to JSONata playgrounds, and unregistered users can only view them.

 Like with saving playgrounds, a JSONata expression is the only input required for sharing a playground.
 The JSON input and bindings are optional.
 The JSON output is never stored but is always evaluated when the playground loads.